DamianStanger/node-service-host/readme.md

 ## Example
-To run a simulated full stack test with a fixed set of messages from a testSource run:
+To run a simulated full stack test with a fixed set of messages from a test source run:
 ```
 export serviceHostLoggerLevel=trace                 # [silent] fatal error warn info debug trace
-export serviceHostSource=testSource
+export serviceHostSource=test

 npm start                                           # Run the example server with pretty printed logs
 node example/server.js                              # Get the raw logs to the console